-If you have ever been in care for more than three months or are studying without the emotional or financial support of your family, you can apply for a non-repayable annual bursary of up to £3,000 for each year of your course to help with costs, including during the vacations.
+If you have ever been in care or are studying without the emotional or financial support of your family, you can apply for a non-repayable annual bursary of up to £3,000 for each year of your course to help with costs, including during the vacations.
 Before applying, students must have taken out the full government support available to them, unless there is a good reason why this is not the case.

 UK students requiring financial assistance to meet funding shortfalls